diegochavez/nestjs-htmx/README.md

 ### Demo NestJS app with HTMX

+After the amount of traction HTMX has been getting, I wanted to try it out in a real app.
+This is a demo app that uses HTMX to update the UI without a full page refresh.

 Based on the MVC template 17 from NestJS samples.
 Note that if you are running the Nest app on a remote machine, you may need to change the listen address, as per [these instructions](https://docs.nestjs.com/techniques/performance#adapter):